todd-woko/oracle-suite/cmd/ghost/README.md

 # Ghost CLI Readme

-Ghost is an application run by feeders.
+Ghost is an application run by feeds.
 It sends a signed price message to the Spire network.

 ## Table of contents